 How many treatments do I have to have?

 - Treatments are 1 to 5 sessions on consecutive business days.

 What is involved with my treatment plan?

-- Your radiation oncologist, physicist and your surgeon, pulmonologist or other physician.
+- Your radiation oncologist, physicist, and your surgeon, pulmonologist or another physician.

 - You will also be cared for by a team including the CyberKnife Coordinator/RN, radiation therapists and other radiation oncology and hospital staff members including the CT Scan and MRI technicians.

 Do I have to have tests or procedures before I can start treatment?

 - Yes.
 All patients have a CT Scan specifically for CyberKnife treatment planning purposes.
 Patients may also require a CyberKnife treatment planning MRI.